htoyll8/VERSE-toolchain-user-study-2025/CONTRIBUTING.md

 - **Visibility**.
 We need to understand what work has been planned, started, completed, or blocked, and who is doing it, in order to prioritize our next steps as things slip or circumstances change.
 We use issues and the project board for this.

-- **Accountability**.
+- **Traceability**.
 When code changes, we need to understand why.
 This sometimes lives in commit messages, PR messages, issues, or a developer's head.
 In this project, we're standardizing on issues, which is why all work starts with an issue.

-  - Commit messages should still be informative support `git log` and `git bisect`.
+Commit messages still give context for specific changes (details [here](#what-goes-in-a-commit)); multiple commits may support a single issue.

 - **Development best practices.** Software engineering research and personal experience both suggest that coherent contribution guidelines ease development while raising the level of assurance.
 See [here](https://gitlab-ext.galois.com/program-analysis/guidance/-/blob/78d2d6229f027579384c39a76cf28026b03279a7/BestPractices.org) for motivation and details of specific best practices, some of which are adopted in this document.